noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 Create a Excel spreadsheet in the previous step created Sharepoint sites "Shared Documents" folder.
 The spreadsheet can also be inside a folder of the "Shared Documents" folder.

-Note down the full path starting from the  "Shared Documents" folder.
+Write into environment variables file the full path starting from the  "Shared Documents" folder.
 For example if you have the path `Shared Documents/Example/Example.xlsx` you put only `Example/Example.xlsx`
-into environment variables file.
+into environment variables file:

 ```
 SHAREPOINT_PATH_TO_DOC=Example/Example.xlsx